Integrating FCM Push Notifications

 -keep public class com.google.firebase.* {*;}

-- Custom Push Notification Click Events: Introduces how to implement the SDK's default jump behavior and how to customize the handling of click events.
-See Custom Push Notification Click Events for details.
+Custom Push Notification Click Handling: Explains how to implement SDK default redirection behavior and customize click event handling.
+See Custom Push Notification Click Handling.

-- Custom Push Notification Styles: Only supported when the FCM message push method in the console is Transparent Message Method.
-See Custom Push Notification Styles for details.
+Custom Push Notification Styling: Only supported when the Console's FCM message delivery method is set to Data Message.
+See Custom Push Notification Styling.